HOPE PROGRAM

 GETTING STARTED

-You can begin with a 60-minute Health and Well-being Assessment, where we meet individually and explore what you are living with right now.
+You can begin with a 60-minute Well-being Assessment, where we meet individually and explore what you are living with right now.

 Before the session, you will receive a short questionnaire about your health, energy, everyday life, and current challenges.
 This helps create a clearer starting point and gives Elena a fuller sense of your situation.